AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 See the [training video](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/how-to/mbi-training-video-sql-report-builder.html?lang=en) to learn more.

 `SQL`, or Structured Query Language, is a programming language used to communicate with databases.
-In [!DNL MBI], SQL is used to query, or retrieve, data from your Data Warehouse.
+In [!DNL Commerce Intelligence], SQL is used to query, or retrieve, data from your Data Warehouse.
 Look at the reports on your dashboard - behind the scenes, each one is powered by a SQL query.

 You can use the [`SQL Report Builder`](../dev-reports/sql-rpt-bldr.md) to directly query your Data Warehouse, view the results, and transform them into a chart.
 You can start creating a report with the `SQL Report Builder` by navigating to **[!UICONTROL Report Builder** > **SQL Report Builder]**.